What is hemoglobin?

 Is hemoglobin affected by cancer?

 In other cases, anemia can be caused by chemotherapy or radiation treatments.
-It can also be associated with kidney dysfunction, low levels of iron, blood loss, or a combination of all of these.

 What type of cancer causes high hemoglobin?